Sketchbook

 Red deer effigy figure.
 From the World of Wold.

 A tree troll.
-She's a local oracle and notorious gossip.
+She's a local oracle and notorious eavesdropper.

 From The World of Wold.

-Part of a sketch of one of the characters in The World of Wold
+A sketch of one of the characters in The World of Wold.

 Ghamma, the Frog Mother, oldest of the Animal Keepers.